parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Is Software Architecture important to you?
 Is it part of your job?

-^ Next up, let's look at whether people find SA important, and whether they feel like it's part of their job.
+^ MARS: Next up, let's look at whether people find SA important, and whether they feel like it's part of their job.

 ---